george-language/glang/README.md

 ```

 ## Why Make George Language?
-It all starts from a joke.
+It all starts from a joke😆

 You see, one of our team members has a cute pug named George.
 One day we said
-_"Why not make a language named after George that's funny and cute?"_ And that's when it was born.
+_"Why not make a language named after George that's funny, cute, and easy to learn?"_ And that's when it was born.

-We made GLang because we believe there needs to be a more modern beginner language.
-Not only is it easier to learn, it **teaches users** common programming concepts and it's fun to use.
-If we want to print something, just use the `bark` built-in.
-If we want to indicate an error, just use the `uhoh` built-in.
+We made GLang because we believe there needs to be a more modern language for beginners.
+Not only is it easy to learn, it teaches users common programming concepts (and it's fun to use!)

-## Its Fast
-As of recent updates, GLang gets _fast_ performance due to it's simplicity and new Rust backend.
-It doesn't require a garbage collector or type checker, just lexing -> parsing -> interpreting. _That's it._
+If you want to print something, just use the `bark` function.
+If you want to get user input, just use the `chew` function.
+If you want to panic a program, just use the `uhoh` function.

+It's names like these that bring humor to programming.
+Beginners remember "Hey, I want to see this variable, let's make the computer bark!"

-## Its REPL Based
+## License
-GLang includes it's own Read-Eval-Print-Loop (REPL).
-As long as you have GLang installed, there's no need for a text editor if you want to use GLang strictly in the terminal.

-_More info on this project is available on our [website](https://sites.google.com/view/george-lang/home)._
+GLang is licensed entirely under the GPL-v3.
+This means GLang is open source forever, and free until the end of time.